sakshi1303/DataEngineerDummy2/docs/DataWarehousingPrinciples.md

 9. Aggregated fact tables are rollups of numeric fact data so accelerate performance at UI level , also known as aggregate navigation.
 They also contain foreign keys for shrunken dimensions.
 10. Consolidated facts are those to merge those facts with same grain.

+## Basic Dimension table techniques

+1. Every dimension table has a unique primary key and contains descriptive columns in dimension table with its associated primary key in fact table as foreign key.
+2. Dimension surrogate keys are created because for one natural key there will be more than one record as we keep track of history.
+Also since natural key can be created by more than one source system they may be poorly administered.
+3. Natural keys can be changed hence to identify a particular dimension DW/BI sytem can have their own durable key which never changes.
+4. Drilling down means adding more column in GROUP BY clause so that additional details are gained.